MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush/migrationguide.md

 <br/><br/>
 If you specify that your app is a Cordova or Windows application, you may notice that we don't yet support these platforms within the portal; if this is the case, please do not despair as you will still be able to use the App Center CLI and we are working on supporting these platforms in the portal.
 App Center's mission is to provide quality support for as many mobile platforms as possible; we are working hard to make it so.
 Periodically check out our [blog](https://blogs.msdn.microsoft.com/appcenter/) for news and updates and our product [roadmap](https://docs.microsoft.com/appcenter/general/roadmap).
 <br/><br/>
 If your imported app's platform is React Native or if you are starting a new React Native app from scratch, you should see an app overview panel that lets you manage your app and provides you with instruction on how to integrate other App Center SDKs.
-Please note that your app secret is *not* the same as your CodePush deployment keys; the latter can be discovered by running `app-center codepush deployment list <ownerName>/<appName>` from the CLI and soon will also be exposed in the App Center dashboard.
+Please note that your app secret is *not* the same as your CodePush deployment keys; the latter can be discovered by running `appcenter codepush deployment list <ownerName>/<appName>` from the CLI and soon will also be exposed in the App Center dashboard.
 The app secret is what allows your app to send information to App Center.
 <br/><br/>
 <br/><br/>